NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Standalone Adventures/Menace Under Otari/Hell Hound (BB).md

 attacks:
   - name: ""

-  - name: "Melee"
+  - name: "**Melee** `pf2:1` Jaws"
-    desc: "`pf2:1` Jaws +13 (magical, unholy)\n__Damage__  1d8 + 4 piercing 1d6 fire"
+    desc: "+13 (magical, unarmed, unholy)\n__Damage__  1d8 + 4 piercing 1d6 fire"

   - name: "Hellfire Breath"
-    desc: "`pf2:1` (divine,fire) The hell hound breathes flames that deal 4d6 fire damage to all creatures in a @Template[cone|distance:15].
+    desc: "`pf2:1` (divine,fire) The hell hound breathes flames that deal 4d6 fire damage to all creatures in a 15-foot cone.
 Each affected creature must attempt a DC 19 Reflex check save.\n\nThe hell hound can't use Breath Weapon again for 1d4 rounds.
 If the hell hound would take fire damage or is the target of a fire effect, its Hellfire Breath recharges."

   - name: "Pack Attack"
     desc: "  The hell hound's jaws Strike deals 1d4 extra damage to creatures within reach of two of the hell hounds' allies."